artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 SIP.
 Archivematica will confirm that you wish to create a SIP, and then continue through the ingest process.

-4. To create an arrangement for your SIP, create one or more directories in the Arrange pane by clicking on the Add Directory button.
+4. To arrange your SIP, create one or more directories in the Arrange pane by clicking on the Add Directory button.
 You can add separate directories or directories nested inside of each other.
 Note: You cannot rename a directory once you have created it; you must delete it and